What Is The Navigation Pane

 • Enhanced User Experience: The navigation pane provides a clear and intuitive way to explore the system, making it easier for users to find what they need.

-• Reduced Cognitive Load: By presenting information in a structured and organized manner, the navigation pane reduces the amount of mental effort required to navigate the system.
+• Reduced Cognitive Load: By presenting information in a structured and organized manner, the navigation pane reduces the amount of mental effort required to work through the system.

 • Increased Productivity: By streamlining the navigation process, the navigation pane helps users accomplish their tasks more quickly and efficiently.